-As a financial advisor, I learn a lot about clients’ short and long-term financial goals through many conversations and building relationships with them.
-I also often learn about their frustrations and regrets regarding past financial decisions.
-During these conversations about financial regrets, I often remind clients that it is important to remember that with time comes perspective and experience.
+As a financial advisor, we learn a lot about clients’ short and long-term financial goals.
+We also learn about their frustrations and regrets regarding past financial decisions.
+During these conversations, we remind clients that it’s important to remember that with time, comes perspective and experience.
 So while they, as adults, may have regrets about past financial blunders, they can use their knowledge and experience to help their children steer clear of the same mistakes.

 While some parents think their child will learn financial literacy in school, only 17 states in America currently require students to take a personal finance course.
-If children aren’t learning about money from their parents and/or guardian, many children are left in the dark or could learn negative financial habits from their peers or media.
+If children aren’t learning about money from their parents and/or guardian, many children are left in the dark, or worse, could learn negative financial habits from their peers or media.

 Budgeting helps children learn the value of money and gain a clearer picture of the time and effort involved in obtaining something of value or make a major purchase in the future.

-By having a firm grasp on saving money and budgeting ahead of time, your child can bypass “bill shock”, in addition to feelings of anxiety and confusion when he or she moves out of the home.
+By having a firm grasp on saving money and budgeting ahead of time, your child can bypass “bill shock,” in addition to feelings of anxiety and confusion when he or she moves out of the home.

 You can teach younger children about the topic of saving money through the use of a piggy bank, and older children through opening a savings accounts and setting up various goals.

 Because we live in a want-driven society, this is a crucial discussion to have with your child.
 We “need” food, shelter, clothing and security to survive – whereas our “want” is something we desire but do not depend on to live.
 Teach your child that “needs” should be built into their budget, whereas a splurge or extra money fund is what should be paying for the “wants” in life.

 Of course, this can segue into a much broader discussion of why your child wants something – possibly because his or her friends have it, because they think it will make them more likeable, etc. There are many helpful conversations that can come from this topic that can benefit your children for years to come!

 Take advantage of Financial Literacy Month this April and make a plan to start having regular discussions about money with your children.
-Teaching them while they’re young can help them build a strong and positive relationship with money, and instill in them the value of earning money, budgeting, saving, and setting up a secure future.
+Teaching them while they’re young can help them build a strong and positive relationship with money, and instill in them the value of earning money, budgeting, saving and setting up a secure future.

 For more information on how to teach financial literacy to tweens, click here, and for teens, click here.
-Both links offer concepts and tasks that will help them develop the financial skills they need as they prepare for adulthood.
+Both references offer concepts and tasks that will help them develop the financial skills they need as they prepare for adulthood.